-It is true that on average, Airbnb hosts earn $900 per month, with hosts in the most in-demand areas earning four times that or more.
-But the question remains, how to make money on vacation rental property and which is the best place to invest in vacation rental property?
+It is true that on average, Airbnb hosts earn a rental income of $900 per month, with hosts in the most in-demand areas earning four times that or more.
+But the question remains, how do you make money on vacation rental property and which is the best place to invest in vacation rental property?

 Why Is Investing In Vacation Rental Properties A Great Investment?